Large values of cusp forms on GL(n): Lagrangian singularities

 We highlight two ways in which the above decomposition of the base $B$ yields information about the corresponding oscillatory integrals.
 We specialize to the case of the mappings in \eqref{mH-def} associated with Whittaker functions and refer the reader to \cite{Duistermaat:oscillatory, Hormander:FIO-I} for the more general passage from Lagrangian mappings to Fourier integral operators.

 -- {\it Shadow zone and rapid decay}: The image of either of the first two Lagrangian mappings in \eqref{mH-def} should be thought of as the ``essential support" of the Whittaker function.
 For example, we showed in Proposition \ref{rapid-fiber} that the Whittaker function decays rapidly in the shadow zone.
-In comparison, viewing the Whittaker function as an eigenfunction of the quantum Toda lattice, $\mathscr{L}_\nu$ is the characteristic variety of the system of linear partial differential equations.
+By comparison, viewing the Whittaker function as an eigenfunction of the quantum Toda lattice, $\mathscr{L}_\nu$ is the characteristic variety of the corresponding system of linear partial differential equations (see e.g.~\cite{To:asymptotic-Whittaker}).
 The image of $\mathscr{L}_\nu\rightarrow\mathfrak{u}^*_{\rm ab}$ corresponds to the classically allowed region.